olewsaa/amateur-radio/Winlink-Linux-amd64/README.md

 ## Introduction
 The Winlink and VARA software are written for the Windows operating system and compiled for the x86 architecture.
 The Winlink itself is a 32-bit program.
-However in both Windows and Linux 32-bit programs run fien on a 64-bit OS installation.
+However in both Windows and Linux 32-bit programs run fine on a 64-bit OS installation.
 ```
 file Winlink_Express_install.exe